Code-Institute-Submissions/jacobmolsby93-milestone4/README.md

 - The image on the homepage is taken from [https://unsplash.com/photos/k_Am9hKISLM]
 - The post_detail view, comment and like function was taken from [https://learn.codeinstitute.net/]
 - Instructor for django who helped me solve some problems with Member model and User model auth [https://github.com/aneeqakbar]
+  - Aswell as the LoginView and SignupView, which he guided me through to help me understand what i was doing.
 - Bootstrap was used for layout of the pages.

 ### Media